dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 Following this approach, you need to define an *Authorization requirement* and an *Authorization handler*.
 The former is a collection of data containing the current user's rights.
 The latter evaluates the *Authorization requirement* to determine if access is allowed.

-Let's define the *Authorization requirement*.
-Add a `HasScopeRequirement.cs` file to the ASP.NET Core project and write the following code inside:
+Now, you have to define the *Authorization requirement*.
+So, add a `HasScopeRequirement.cs` file to the ASP.NET Core project and write the following code inside:

 ```c#
 public class HasScopeRequirement : IAuthorizationRequirement